shaunsmith/fn-java-sdk-invokebyid/README.md

     service calls.
 There are a few ways to authenticate.
 This example uses an `ConfigFileAuthenticationDetailsProvider`, which reads user properties from
     the OCI config file located in `~/.oci/config`.
 This class can be instructed to read an optionally specified user profile.
-But oßut of the box, the example uses the default profile.
+But out of the box, the example uses the DEFAULT profile.

     If you've already set up the Fn CLI to use Oracle Functions, as described in the *Oracle Functions Getting Started* guide, then you will have already